ashishrana160796/Concise-Interview-Prep/Database-Management/README.md

   * Weak entity set becomes seperate table & involves primary key of identifying strong entity set.
   * In many-to-many relation represent it with a primary keys of both the entity sets in a seperate table.
   * Many-to-one relation instead of creating new table, add primary key of many branch to one side. example, in account branch relation copy branch to account side.
-  * In specification involve primay keys from higher level onto lower levels of tables.
+  * In specification, involve primay keys from higher level onto lower levels of tables.
   * Consider a case of account generalized from saving & current accounts.
 There are two cases either maintain three tables of account, saving account, current account or maintain the later two.
 But, in first one balance attribute joining is required for two tables, but in second approach a redundant balance field is required for both tables.
-  * To represent a aggregated relation, create a table of aggregated relation's primary key and primary key of associated entity.
+  * To represent an aggregated relation, create a table of aggregated relation's primary key and primary key of associated entity.
 * __Keys :__ Different types of keys in relation.
   * Super Key : uniqueness property is there.
   * Candidate Key : uniqueness & irreducibility.
   * Primary Key : key chosen for unique identification of records.
 Can't contain null.
+It is Integral Integrity.
   * Alternate Key : are candidate keys not chosen as primary keys.
   * Artificial Key : created by DBA to increase efficiency by combining multiple columns create new unique key.
   * Foreign Key : attribute that refer to primary of another table. target table is the one containing reference to target tuple.
 Matter of integrity of foreign keys is referred to as Referential Integrity.